In this review article I compare Total Gym’s longstanding & best-selling model – the XLS – with their newest home model, the Fit.

 OK, here’s where I’ll go into the details on the only things that separate the two home gyms from each other.

-As you’ll learn, these two Total Gyms are very similar except for the add-on features that come with the Fit and its much higher price tag.
+As you’ll learn, these two Total Gyms are very similar except for the add-on features that come with the Fit and their cost difference.

 The four main things the Total Gym Fit has that the XLS doesn’t are: